tHeStRyNg/devops/Solutions/Task2/README.md

 Note that you will need to replace ```<your-ecr-repo>``` with the name of your ECR repository and ```<your-ecr-registry-creds>``` with the name of your ECR registry credentials.

+### Kubernetes AWS EKS - Service File
 5 - Create a Kubernetes service file, which exposes the backend and frontend containers to the internet.
-This is the service file
+This is the service file:

 ```
 apiVersion: v1